 Although the level of the estimated $QMTE\left(\tau,\cdot\right)$ functions depends on the quantile, all functions are decreasing in the unobserved resistance to punishment.
-These point estimates suggest that defendants whom almost all judges would punish would take longer to recidivate, while defendants who would be punished only by tough judges would recidivate faster compared to situations in which they would not be punished.
-This result is statistically significant for $\tau \in \left\lbrace .10, .15, .25, .30, .40, .50, .75 \right\rbrace$ at the 10\% significance level, see Figures \ref{FigQMTE-CI-10-30}, \ref{QMTE40-CI} and \ref{QMTE50-CI} in the Appendix. { Interestingly, these point-wise confidence intervals suggest that constant treatment effects are likely invalid in our empirical setting.
+These point estimates suggest that defendants whom almost all judges would punish would take longer to recidivate when punished.
+In contrast, defendants who would be punished only by tough judges would recidivate faster compared to situations in which they would not be punished.
+This result is statistically significant for $\tau \in \left\lbrace .10, .15, .25, .30, .40, .50, .75 \right\rbrace$ at the 10\% significance level, according to Figures \ref{FigQMTE-CI-10-30} and \ref{QMTE40-CI}-\ref{QMTE75-CI} in the Appendix. { Interestingly, these point-wise confidence intervals suggest that constant treatment effects are likely invalid in our empirical setting.
 Hence, they emphasize the importance of taking essential heterogeneity seriously through an analysis of ``MTE-like'' parameters.}

 We reach a similar conclusion when we analyze the $QMTE\left(\cdot, v\right)$ as a function of the quantiles for specific values of unobserved resistance to treatment.
 Figure \ref{FigQMTEfunctionTau} in the Appendix shows the average $QMTE\left(\cdot, v\right)$ for $v \in \left\lbrace .3, .4, .5, .6, .7 \right\rbrace$.
-We find that this function is always positive for small values of the unobserved resistance to punishment, while it is always negative for large values of $v$.
+Our results suggest that this function is always positive for small values of the unobserved resistance to punishment, while it is always negative for large values of $v$.

-Overall, our QMTE point estimates suggest that designing sentencing guidelines that encourage strict judges to become more lenient could lead to increasing time-to-recidivism.
+Overall, our QMTE point estimates suggest that designing sentencing guidelines that encourage strict judges to become more lenient could increase time-to-recidivism.

-\subsubsubsection{Estimated RMTE function} To have a single function that summarizes our results, we focus on the average $RMTE\left(\cdot\right)$.
-Figure \ref{QMTE40-75-RMTE} plots the point estimates of this function in purple.
-Before discussing this result, we must understand how restricted is the RMTE function (Equations \eqref{EqTAMTR} and \eqref{EqRMTE}) compared to the overall MTE function.
-If the support of $C$ is ``too small'' compared to the support of time-to-event outcome, RMTE may be further away from the MTE function, affecting its interpretability.